P. Adams Sitney: Career

 Sitney appeared in Jonas Mekas's film Notes for Jerome (1978).

 Personal life and death

 Sitney was Roman Catholic and a conscientious objector to the Vietnam War.
+He was married twice; he had two children with his first wife, Julie Adams, and two with his second wife, Marjorie Keller.
+Sky Sitney, the co-founder of the documentary film festival DC/DOX and a film professor at Georgetown University, was his daughter.

-Sitney was married twice; he had two children with his first wife, Julie Adams, and two with his second wife, Marjorie Keller.
-He died after a short battle with advanced metastatic cancer at his home in Matunuck, in South Kingstown, Rhode Island, on June 8, 2025.
-Sitney was 80.
+On June 8, 2025, Sitney died of advanced metastatic cancer at his home in Matunuck, in South Kingstown, Rhode Island.
+He was 80 years old.